 Various committees have been established to ensure the efficient operation and prudent risk management of the Corporation.
 These include the Corporate Risk Management Committee which is chaired by an Executive Director to oversee the financial and non-financial risks of the Corporation from an enterprise-wide perspective; whilst the Operational Risk Committee, the Credit Committee, the Transaction Approval Committee and the Asset and Liability Committee are management committees chaired by the Chief Executive Officer.
-Detailed description of these four management committees and the risk management framework of the Corporation are set out in the Business Overview section in the Annual Report.
-The internal control systems are designed to provide reasonable assurance against material misstatement or loss, manage risks of failure in the operational systems and the attainment of business objectives, safeguard assets against unauthorised use, ensure the maintenance of proper accounting records for internal use and publication and ensure compliance with applicable legislation and regulations.
+Detailed descriptions of these five committees and the risk management framework of the Corporation are set out in the Business Overview section in the Annual Report.

+Each of these committees has clear and well-defined terms of reference.
+During the year, the Compliance Function duly reviewed, revised and standardised the terms of reference of these committees in order to enhance corporate governance structure and facilitate effective compliance with a uniform set of rules.
+The internal control systems are designed to provide reasonable assurance against material misstatement or loss, manage risks of failure in the operational systems and the attainment of business objectives, safeguard assets against unauthorised use, ensure the maintenance of proper accounting records for internal use and publication, and ensure compliance with applicable legislation and regulations.

-In February 2014, the Chief Internal Auditor duly conducted an independent review of the Control Self-assessment Forms provided by each Department in relation to compliance with the Code for 2013.
-Based on the audit findings on the Corporation's internal control systems and the Control Self-assessment Forms for the year, the Chief Internal Auditor was of the opinion that there was no material breach of the Code in 2013.
+In February 2015, the Chief Internal Auditor duly conducted an independent review of the Control Self-assessment Forms provided by each Department in relation to compliance with the Code for 2014.
+Based on the audit findings on the Corporation's internal control systems and the Control Self-assessment Forms for the year, the Chief Internal Auditor was of the opinion that there was no material breach of the Code in 2014.